d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 When there are many anchor boxes, many similar prediction bounding boxes may be output for the same target.
 To simplify the results, we can remove similar prediction bounding boxes.
 A commonly used method is called non-maximum suppression (NMS).

 Let us take a look at how NMS works.
-For a prediction bounding box $B$, the model calculates the predicted probability for each category.
-Assume the largest predicted probability is $p$, the category corresponding to this probability is the predicted category of $B$.
+For a prediction bounding box $B$, the model calculates the predicted probability for each class.
+Assume the largest predicted probability is $p$, the class corresponding to this probability is the predicted class of $B$.
 We also refer to $p$ as the confidence level of prediction bounding box $B$.
-On the same image, we sort the prediction bounding boxes with predicted categories other than background by confidence level from high to low, and obtain the list $L$.
+On the same image, we sort the prediction bounding boxes with predicted classes other than background by confidence level from high to low, and obtain the list $L$.
 Select the prediction bounding box $B_1$ with highest confidence level from $L$ as a baseline and remove all non-benchmark prediction bounding boxes with an IoU with $B_1$ greater than a certain threshold from $L$.
 The threshold here is a preset hyperparameter.
 At this point, $L$ retains the prediction bounding box with the highest confidence level and removes other prediction bounding boxes similar to it.
 Next, select the prediction bounding box $B_2$ with the second highest confidence level from $L$ as a baseline, and remove all non-benchmark prediction bounding boxes with an IoU with $B_2$ greater than a certain threshold from $L$.
 Repeat this process until all prediction bounding boxes in $L$ have been used as a baseline.
 At this time, the IoU of any pair of prediction bounding boxes in $L$ is less than the threshold.
 Finally, output all prediction bounding boxes in the list $L$.

 ```{.python .input}